Toshihiko-tan/momi3/docs/tutorial.rst

 Inference using SFS-based methods in momi3
 ------------------------------------------

-To do: Write up an example that literally just outputs the loglik value as well as its gradient for any parameter just to show people how to call on it.
+Note: Write up an example that literally just outputs the loglik value as well as its gradient for any parameter just to show people how to call on it.
 Then we can proceed to plot the likelihoods and whatnot.

 Now we demonstrate how to use momi3 to perform demographic inference from the simulated SFS.

 We will infer three types of parameters: population sizes, split times, and migration rates.

 **Note**: Inference with large sample sizes may be slow.
 Consider reducing the number of samples when running locally.

+Note: We should probably give people a rough estimate of runtimes eventually.
+This can be done at a later time.
+Leave the note here for future reference.

 To visually inspect how the likelihood changes (and assess reliability), we define a helper function to plot the results: